CHILE

 -

-Chile, a narrow ribbon of land stretching over 4,300 km (2,670 miles) along South America's Pacific coast, boasts an incredible range of landscapes, from the arid Atacama Desert in the north to the glacial fjords of Patagonia in the south, and the cosmopolitan capital of Santiago in the center.
-It's a country of extremes, offering everything from stargazing and desert adventures to world-class trekking and wine tasting.
+Chile, a narrow ribbon of land stretching over 4,300 km (2,670 miles) along South America's Pacific coast, boasts an incredible range of landscapes, from the dry, otherworldly Atacama Desert in the north to the wild glaciers and granite peaks of Patagonia in the south.
+In between, you’ll find volcanoes, salt flats, lakes, surf beaches, vineyards, and one of the continent’s most striking capital cities.

 -